alexbevi/alexbevi.github.com/_posts/2024-01-29-innocent-until-caught.markdown

 Note that you _can't_ change your audio configuration and then load a save state.
 If you do so the audio just won't work and you'll have to play the rest of the game in silence.
 This was a bit frustrating as I wanted to play through using either the Soundblaster or Roland configuration ... but I started with Adlib so that's what I rolled with.

 ![](/images/adventure/iuc/innocent_020.png)
+_The game does give you A LOT of clues as to what you may need to do next_

 The music is atmospheric and appropriate - though limited.
 There are a handful of background songs that the game will cycle through based on the screen you're on, and the samples are pretty short so you'll notice the looping.
 This is a pretty minor complaint though as the songs are pretty good.

 Aside from some technical challenges and a maze that I could have done without, this game came as a pleasant surprise.
 I've heard of it numerous times over the years but never took the time to try it out myself - but I'm really glad I did.

-Since there's a sequel ([Guilty](https://en.wikipedia.org/wiki/Guilty_(video_game)) that came out a couple years later I'm now looking forward to when I get to tackle that title as well.
+Since there's a sequel ([Guilty](https://en.wikipedia.org/wiki/Guilty_(video_game))) that came out a couple years later I'm now looking forward to when I get to tackle that title as well.

 I'd recommend this game, though you'll likely need a walkthrough to solve some of the puzzles.
 Do yourself a favour though and setup your preferred audio device before you start the game ;)